Strenda-biocatalysis/Strenda-biocatalysis/ModelExamples/Reaction_conditions/Readme.md

 # Reaction conditions

-This is a very complex CATEGORY to describe.
+The reaction conditions constitute a highly complex and extensive category.
 Reactions can be performed in aqueous reaction solutions, organic solvents, micro aqueous reaction solutions, gassed reaction solutions and many more.
-We decided to categorise the reaction conditions in two major categories: __monoliquid and multiphase systems__.
-For the multiphase systems each phase has to be descripted before mixing.
+The Reaction conditions can be divided into two fundamental main categories: __monoliquid and multiphase systems__.

 # Well mixed reaction solutions

 ## Monoliquid systems